feliciasanm/data-analytics-order-brushing/README.md

 The solution featured here is written in R. In my team, the R version was written by me, separate from other versions written by other team members.
 When I wrote the R code, the use of library was limited to `lubridate` and `dplyr` only, the rest written in base R (check my other repositories to see R code written using tidyverse).
 The entire solution code is encapsulated in a function named `brushdetector`, which needs to be invoked to run the solution.

 The competition was conducted until 4.30 pm, which was roughly when the working code was finished without including the time needed to actually execute the code.
 The csv result was submitted to Kaggle using late submission, resulting in a score of 0.89933 out of 1.
-I took additional 1 hour and 42 minutes to clean up the code, which I publish here unmodified (other than possible additional comments) in code on this repository.
+I took additional 1 hour and 42 minutes to clean up the code, which I publish here unmodified (other than additional comments) in code on this repository.

 ## What I Learned From the Experience